Rajashekarjampala/python/elks/kibana/notes/README.md

         2. Running Docker Container
             docker run --name <kibana> --net <Network_Name> -p 5601:5601 docker.elastic.co/kibana/kibana:8.5.0

+        - Check the docker images by using below command docker images

+        - Check the docker containers by using below command docker ps -a

         - Kibana default port number is 5601
         - We can access the kibana UI Access using localhost:5601 or VM_IP:5601